Olivia Smith (soccer): International career

-In 2017, she made her debut in the Canada Soccer program, when she attended a youth camp at age 12.
-She made her international debut for the Canadian U15 team at the 2018 CONCACAF Girls' Under-15 Championship.
+In 2017, Smith made her debut in the Canada Soccer program, when she attended a youth camp at age 12.
+She made her international debut for the Canadian U15 team at the 2018 CONCACAF Under-15 Championship.

-In late October 2019, she was called up to the Canada women's national soccer team for the first time.
+In late October 2019, she was called up to the Canada national team for the first time.
 On November 7, 2019, she became the youngest player ever to debut for the senior national team at the 15 years and 94 days old, when she replaced Jordyn Huitema in the 86th minute of a match against Brazil in the Women's International Tournament played in Chongqing, China, breaking the previous record set by Kara Lang.
 In the same tournament, Smith got her second international cap in a match against New Zealand.
-Following the appearance, she then attended a camp with the Canada U17 team.
+Following the appearance, she then attended a camp with the Canada U-17 team.

 She was named the 2019 Canadian Youth International Player of the Year.
-In 2022, she was named to the Canada U20 team for the 2022 FIFA U-20 Women's World Cup.
+In 2022, she was named to the Canada U20 team for the 2022 FIFA U-20 World Cup.
+In April 2023, she scored a pair of hat tricks during the 2023 CONCACAF U-20 Championship qualification tournament against Martinique and St. Vincent and the Grenadines.

+After being a late addition to the Canadian pre-tournament camp for the 2023 FIFA Women's World Cup, Smith was named to the final squad.
+At age 18, she was its youngest member.
+Smith made her World Cup debut in Canada's final group stage match, as a substitute against Australia.

+Smith began 2024 being named to the Canadian squad for the 2024 CONCACAF W Gold Cup, while citing that her "biggest goal" for the year was to make the smaller eighteen-person team for the 2024 Summer Olympics in Paris.
+She scored her first senior international goal in Canada's opening game of the Gold Cup, a 6–0 rout of El Salvador.
+Smith was then given her first start at the senior level in the second group game, against Paraguay, and scored her second goal of the tournament.
+She missed the quarter-final against Costa Rica while in concussion protocol.
+Smith played thirty minutes of extra time in the semi-final versus the United States, which ultimately saw Canada ousted in the penalty shootout.
+She received the Young Player Award at the conclusion of the tournament.
+The Gold Cup was called Smith's "true breakout on the international stage."
+Due to injury, she was unable to participate in the 2024 SheBelieves Cup, and ultimately was not included in the Canadian Olympic roster.
+Smith was named the 2024 Canada Soccer Young Player of the Year.

+During an International friendly against Switzerland on 24 October, Smith went off with an injury in the 32nd minute.
+She later withdrew from the camp and returned to Arsenal with a Hip pointer.

 Personal life

-Smith is of Jamaican, Chilean and Peruvian descent.
+Smith is of Jamaican, Chilean, and Peruvian descent.
+In 2023, she joined the League1 Ontario Women's Football Subcommittee.